polaris-hub/auroris/README.md

 ## Documentation

-Please refer to the [documentation](https://polaris-hub.github.io/polaris/), which contains tutorials for getting started with `polaris` and detailed descriptions of the functions provided.
+Please refer to the [documentation](https://polaris-hub.github.io/auroris/), which contains tutorials for getting started with `auroris` and detailed descriptions of the functions provided.

 ## Installation